 Drill the First Hole

-Once your screw hole position is marked, use the proper sized drill bit for the job.
-Normally in the provided instructions, and bit size will be indicated.
+Once your screw hole position is marked, use the proper-sized drill bit for the job.
+Normally, in the provided instructions, a bit size will be indicated.

 If not, hold your screw up behind a drill bit you think is the correct size, and you should only see some of the threads and not the screw shank protruding from behind the drill bit.